About me

 Hi, I’m Nicolas.
 I was born in 1996 and raised in the beautiful and sunny region of Ticino, Switzerland.

 From a young age, I’ve been driven by curiosity.
-Whether it was taking apart Lego sets, trying to understand machines and computers, or simply figuring out what makes people tick, I’ve always loved learning how things work, and while my early experiments were fueled by spontaneous bursts of interest, I later discovered that focus can transform that instinctive and sporadic drive into something truly valuable.
+Whether it was taking apart Lego sets, trying to understand machines and computers, or simply figuring out what makes people tick, I’ve always loved learning how things work.

 Outside of work, you’ll most likely find me in the mountains.
 I’ve always been drawn to nature and the outdoors, especially mountains who as time has passed have become my most beloved playground.
-I’m passionate about outdoor sports like trail running and climbing — and while I might describe myself as a type 2 fun enjoyer, it’s not just for the physical challenge, but mostly as a way to explore more of the world.
-I see movement as a means to discovery.
+I enjoy outdoor sports like trail running, alpinism and climbing — and while I might describe myself as a type 2 fun enjoyer, it’s not just for the physical challenge, but mostly as a way to explore more of the alpine world I love.
+I see movement more as a means to discovery, rather than a sport and the end goal itself.

-I created this site to share my journey through the projects I’m working on, ideas I’m exploring, things I’m learning, and, of course, the occasional adventure story.
+I created this site to share my journey through the projects I’m working on, ideas I’m exploring and lessons I’m learn.

 Feel free to drop me a line at hello@divin.me — I’ll try to get back to you asap.